 In November 2000, the American Lawyer reported that "at least 20 American law firms have more than 10 percent of their lawyers stationed in overseas offices."
 Attorneys with experience in international transactions are often highly in demand and very marketable to firms in London and Hong Kong.
 While there are thousands of competent transactional attorneys, there are only a handful of attorneys with international experience.
 Experience with another culture can also be quite helpful for those looking to market themselves overseas.

 This article discusses the market for American attorneys who are moving to different companies and settling in London and Hong Kong.
-While there are certainly many peripheral markets where American attorneys may have success in securing positions (the markets in Germany, Poland, China, Singapore, India, and Italy are quite strong at present), the majority of activity we pursue is confined to London and Hong Kong because these are the leading international finance centers of their respective continents.
+While there are certainly many peripheral markets where American attorneys may have success in securing positions (the markets in Germany, Poland, China, Singapore, India, and Italy are quite strong now), the majority of activity we pursue is confined to London and Hong Kong because these are the leading international financial centers of their respective continents.

 It should be noted that the purpose of this article is to discuss the types of American attorneys who have consistently been able to obtain interviews in London and Hong Kong.
 This document is geared solely toward American attorneys and not attorneys who are native to jurisdictions in either Asia or Europe.

 For the most part, both native London law firms and the London offices of American law firms are seeking American attorneys with strong academic records, degrees from top American law schools, and solid transactional experience with major recognized American or British law firms.
-The most desirable areas of corporate law that European firms are interested in (in no particular order) are the following:
+The most desirable areas of corporate law that European firms are interested in (in no particular order):

 As many in the international legal community are aware, one of the first forays of English firms into the American legal market came when the United States Securities and Exchange Commission introduced Rule 144A in 1990.
 Rule 144A essentially held that it was permissible to sell European securities in the American market.
 In order to have access to this business, London law firms needed to be able to offer 144A advice to their clients.
 Accordingly, firms such as Linklaters, Clifford Chance, Allen & Overy, and Freshfields began rapidly establishing American offices and hiring American attorneys experienced in securities law who were willing to relocate to London.